SymbioticEDA/MARLANN/docs/isa.md

 - Save: Store the first accumulator in the 32-bit word addressed by MADDR+SBP, and store the second accumulator at MADDR+SBP+4.
 (MADDR+SBP must be 2-bytes-aligned.)

-- Save0: Like Save,  but only store the first accumulator.

-- Save1: Like Save,  but only store the second accumulator.
+- Save0/Save1: Like Save, but only for the first/second accumulator.

 - LdSet: Load the 32-bit word addressed by MADDR+LBP into the first accumulator and MADDR+LBP+4 into the second accumulator.
 (MADDR+LBP must be 2-bytes-aligned.)